 • Step #3– See if the silver item responds to your magnet.

 Testing silver with magnets is one of the quickest and most straightforward way to test the silver item’s authenticity.
-Pure sterling silver is non-magnetic, which means it can’t be magnetized no matter what.
+Pure silver is non-magnetic, meaning it can’t be magnetized no matter what.

 How to test silver with magnets (instructions)